*EFFECTIVE FOR THE 2024 COMPETITION*

 Entrants should clean their captions of any internal publication notes and wording.
 Clip chairs will not clean up captions and judges are instructed to judge entries on the complete merit of photographs – caption and image.

-All images must be saved as Good quality JPEG files with a maximum dimension of 2,750 pixels on a side (11″ at 250 dpi).
-Image files should be 3 MB or less (the submission form will reject your entire set of entries if even one file is over-size).
+All images must be saved as Good quality JPEG files with a maximum dimension of 3000 pixels on a side (10″ at 300 dpi).
+Image files must be 3 MB or less (the submission form will reject your entire set of entries if even one file is over-size).

 NAMING OF IMAGE FILES